bgalkows/Zombie-Evasion/README.md

 to be mazelike yet still diverse enough to provide strategic options.

-I developed Zombie Evasion completely on my own in the summer of 2017 while attempting to expand my technological reportoire.
+I developed Zombie Evasion completely on my own in the summer of 2017 while attempting to expand my technological repertoire.
 For the first time, I dabbled with artificially intelligent agents and 3D modeling.
 Overall, Zombie Evasion was a fun experiment which helped direct my personal career trajectory from that point forward.